 Card sharing, or using another member’s identification card to enter secure locations in the DAPER facilities FOR ANY REASON, is theft.
-Visitors wishing to enter the building for non-recreational activities (i.e., meetings, office visits, sporting events) should check in with the member services desk at the appropriate point of entry and sign the business admittance log.
-DAPER administrators and MIT Recreational Sports staff have the right to conduct routine identification card checks and to administer the following penalties for card sharing:
+Visitors wishing to enter the building for non-recreational activities (i.e., meetings, office visits, sporting events) should check in with the member services desk at the appropriate point of entry and show a photo ID.
+DAPER administrators and MIT Recreation staff have the right to conduct routine identification card checks and to administer the following penalties for card sharing:

 - First offense – Written warning and counseling.